GSA/punchcard/README.md

 The entry listing is a comma-separated list of natural language terms, probably lemmas.
 The `notes` field can be long and multi-line, but it still needs to be [valid YAML](http://www.yamllint.com).
 The `status` is either `Approved`, `Rejected`, or `Candidate`.

 The `analyzed` field is a comma-separated list of the entry terms after they have been run through an analyzer and de-duped.
-The analysis chain comprises five filters:
+The analysis chain comprises 6 filters:

 1. standard
 2. asciifolding
 3. lowercase
 4. es_stop_filter
+5. es_protected_filter
-5. es_stem_filter
+6. es_stem_filter

 In the example entry above, `vacuna` becomes `vacun` because of the Spanish stemmer, and `vacunación` and `inmunización` become `vacunacion` and `inmunizacion`, respectively, because of ASCII folding.